PRIMARY SOURCES

 He was also awarded the exclusive privilege, also lasting ten years, to print Repertório dos Tempos, by Spanish author André de Li, in Portuguese.
 According to Deslandes the latter was the first book to be printed in Coimbra and one of the rarest editions of the 16th century.

-Thus, the printmaker was the subject in 1530 of a broad privilege to print, filled with general conditions and freedoms and later, in 1539, he gots permission to print specific works.
+Essentially, the printmaker was the subject, in 1530, of a broad privilege to print (filled with general conditions and freedoms) and later, in 1539, of a permission to print specific works.

 Copyright History resource developed in partnership with: